pleabargain/EnglishHelpsYourCareer/idioms.md

 # Black hole
 * If there is a black hole in financial accounts, money has disappeared.
 # Black sheep
-* Someone who is the black sheep doesn't fit into a group or family because their behaviour or character is not good
+* Someone who is the black sheep doesn't fit into a group or family because their behavior or character is not good
 * enough.
 # Bleeding edge
 * Similar to 'cutting edge', this implies a technology or process that is at the forefront or beyond current practices.